SEND Information

 From the SENDCo…Mrs Bamlett

-At St. Felix, we aim to ensure that all children are able to access the curriculum and make progress from their own starting points regardless of their area or level of need.
+At St. Felix, we aim to ensure that all children are able to access the curriculum and make progress from their own starting points regardless of their area or level of need in line with the Equality Act 2010.

 We are an inclusive school that identifies and celebrates the strengths and achievements of all pupils including those with disabilities.
 Children with disabilities are fully included in their class, with reasonable steps taken to ensure they can physically, socially and emotionally access all areas of the curriculum and are seen as a valued member of their class by both their teachers and peers.